- Outdoor toy paint is the most amazing summer activity – you’ve got to try this!

 And boom – that was our entire morning.

-Why of course they are!!
-Because learning is play and play is learning and this is some amazing play unfolding.
+Learning is play and play is learning and this is some amazing play unfolding.

-In this activity, my kids are working on their teamwork, cooperative work shills, communication, motor skills, creativity, and imaginations.
+In this activity, my kids are working on their

 Remember, there’s so much more to learning that the “ABCs” and the “123s”.
 Real learning in early childhood is much more complex than that rote and basic stuff.

-How do I clean up outdoor toy paint?
+How to clean up outdoor toy paint?

 It was so easy – and actually a second activity in and of itself!